-Paulus Immobilien from Grünwald (Bavaria) wants to build an office and commercial high-rise building in Frankfurt’s European District, according to an announcement in July 2017.
+Paulus Immobilien from Grünwald (Bavaria) is building an office and commercial high-rise building in Frankfurt’s European District.
 The company has acquired a 6,800-square-meter site at Europa-Allee, on the corner of Pariser Strasse.
 The seller is Aurelis Real Estate.
 On the site directly opposite the Praedium high-rise, a 60-meter-tall building and another seven-storey building are planned.
 The total amount of space is 40,000 square meters (430,556 square feet) of gross floor space for both projects.

 In the meanwhile, the property company Paulus has launched an architectural contest for the combined office and hotel complex.
 Six different architectural firms were asked to draw up designs for a closed invitation to tender.
 The winner of the architectural competion is Eike Becker Architekten from Berlin.
 The project is developed by UBM Development AG from Vienna (Austria).